DeadmanXXXII/Python/README.md

 # Python

-Here’s a comprehensive list of Python CLI commands and techniques, including specific tools and configurations for PyCharm and Python 3.
+Here’s a comprehensive list of Python CLI commands and techniques, including specific tools and configurations for PyCharm, PyEnvy and Python 3.

 ### **Python CLI Commands**